vineshgvk/PII-Data/README.md

 - **label_encoder.py**: Processes label data from `resampled.json` by mapping labels to numeric IDs and saves data as `label_encoder_data.json` into the `dags/processed/` folder.

-- **tokenize_data.py**: Tokenizes text data from `label_encoder_data.json`, adds input ids and offset mapping, then saves `tokenized_data.pkl` into the `dags/processed/` folder for model building use.
+- **tokenize_data.py**: This script fetches and processes text data, utilizing mappings from `label_encoder_data.json`.
+It performs tokenization, which includes generating input IDs and offset mappings.
+The data is then divided into training and testing subsets.
+The complete tokenized dataset is stored as `ds_mapped`, with subsets specifically saved as `train_mapped` and `test_mapped` in JSON format at the paths `train_data.json` and `test_data.json` within the `dags/processed/` directory, facilitating subsequent model training and evaluation processes.

 Each module within the pipeline retrieves data from an input pickle path, performs processing operations, and saves the processed data to an output pickle path.
 The seamless integration of these modules within Airflow facilitates a structured and optimized data processing workflow.

 ## 4. Stats Gen
 It is very important to look at data and understand it from the feature level.
 This helps us avoid any potential discrepancies and biases in our model results.
-This is where Stats Gen (Statistical Data Generation) comes into the picture.
+This is where Stats Gen (Statistical Data Generation) comes into picture.

 Stats Gen is used to understand data distributions, detect patterns, and make informed decisions about model selection and evaluation.
 These statistical insights guide feature engineering and help assess model performance, leading to improved predictive accuracy and generalization capabilities.